 Abelardo Morell was born in Havana, Cuba in 1948.
 He immigrated to the United States with his parents in 1962.
-Morell received his undergraduate degree in 1977 from Bowdoin College and an MFA from The Yale University School of Art in 1981.
-In 1997 he received an honorary degree from Bowdoin College in 1997 and from Lesley University in 2014.
+Morell received his undergraduate degree from Bowdoin College and his MFA from The Yale University School of Art.
+He has received an honorary degree from Bowdoin College in 1997 and from Lesley University in 2014.

 His publications include a photographic illustration of Alice’s Adventures in Wonderland(1998) by Dutton Children’s Books, A Camera in a Room(1995) by Smithsonian Press, A Book of Books(2002) and Camera Obscura (2004) by Bulfinch Press andAbelardo Morell(2005), published by Phaidon Press.
 The Universe Next Door(2013), published by The Art Institute of Chicago.
 Tent-Camera (2018), published by Nazraeli Press.
 Flowers for Lisa (2018), published by Abrams Books.